palavatv/palava-web/README.md

 # palava | web

-[palava](https://github.com/palavatv/palava) is a simplistic video chat website.
-It allows you to talk to your friends and colleagues from within your web browser.
-It is build on top of the [WebRTC](https://webrtc.org/) technology.
-No registration or browser plugin is required.
+[palava](https://github.com/palavatv/palava) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.

 This repository contains the front-end web application of [palava.tv](https://palava.tv).
 It replaces the former [palava-portal](https://github.com/palavatv/palava-portal).